michaelyoung1997/Development-of-AI-tools-to-link-climate-and-land-usage/README.md

 -frame=model.importances()

 **Kriging Spatial Analysis**
--Generates semivariograms for altitude and LST.
+Generates semivariograms for altitude and LST.
--Uses a 25gb runtime, as opposed to the regular 12gb which runs out of memory
+Uses a 25gb runtime, as opposed to the regular 12gb which runs out of memory